zalky/runway/README.md

 There are five important things to note:

-1. On error you need to re-throw a component error.
+1. On error you need to re-throw a `com.stuartsierra.component` compatible error.
 A component error is of type `clojure.lang.ExceptionInfo` and contains at minimum:

    - `:system-key`: This is the failed component id
    - `:system`: This is the failed implementation system, wrapped in a